-So from the Quran, the actions and sayings of the prophet Muhammad (ﷺ) and precedent in Islamic history one can make a strong argument that insurance is not only permissible in Islam but encouraged.
+So from the Quran, the actions and sayings of the prophet Muhammad (ﷺ) and the precedent set by Islamic history one can make a strong argument not only for the permissibility of insurance but its virtue as well.

-The tragedy is that since the opinion of the Islamic Fiqh Council many Muslims have voluntarily denied themselves the benefits of insurance in order to adhere to what they are told that their religion demands.
+The tragedy is that since the opinion of the Islamic Fiqh Council many Muslims have voluntarily denied themselves the benefits of insurance in order to adhere to what they were told their religion demands.

-Now of course those who think insurance is prohibited in Islam have specific objections that they cite so I’d like to address these objections in a way that should leave no doubt for the readers.
+Now, of course, those who think insurance is prohibited in Islam have specific objections that they cite so I’d like to address these objections in a way that should leave no doubt for the reader.
 Let’s start with objection #1:

-1- Gharar (deception or unnecessary ambiguity): The benefit received from purchasing insurance is unknown at the time of sale i.e. whether or not the insured collects any money or receives any benefit from purchasing insurance is dependent on unknown future events, therefore it involves gharar.
+Insurance involves Gharar (deception or unnecessary ambiguity); This is because the benefit received from purchasing insurance is unknown at the time of sale i.e. whether or not the insured collects any money or receives any benefit from purchasing insurance is dependent on unknown future events.

-The mistake here is in the definition of gharar; it is being implied that gharar arises in transactions where the benefit is unknown.
+The mistake in this argument is in the understanding of what Gharar is; it is being implied that Gharar arises in transactions where the benefit is unknown.
 This is demonstrably false on account that it is very rare for anyone to know beforehand the exact benefit they are going to receive from something they’ve purchased.
-You can buy a pair of sunglasses and lose them before you ever wear them, you can pay to have your car equipped with airbags and never get in an accident, you can purchase a fire alarm for your house and no fires ever happens.
-So gharar cannot be defined as arising in transactions wherein the benefit is unknown.
+You can buy a pair of sunglasses and lose them before you ever wear them, you can pay to have your car equipped with airbags and never get in an accident, you can purchase a fire alarm for your house and no fires ever happen.
+So Gharar cannot be defined as arising in transactions wherein the benefit is unknown.

-In the case of insurance, it is true that the benefits from purchasing insurance are unknown (like most anything else) in the sense that you don’t know how often you will use it, although one can argue that you gain peace of mind in either case but let’s ignore that in order to give the objectors to insurance the strongest possible argument they can have, what you’ve purchased in the case of buying insurance is very precisely known, namely, a legally binding promise from the insurance company that it will cover a certain expense or pay out a certain amount in case a certain event happens.
-This is known with the utmost amount of precision: You know how much financial protection the insurance entitles you to, what events the insurance will cover and over what time period the promise to pay will remain active.
+In the case of insurance, it is true that the benefits from purchasing insurance are unknown (like almost anything else) in the sense that you don’t know how often you will need it (although one can argue that you gain peace of mind regardless, but let’s ignore this in order to give the objectors to insurance the strongest possible argument they can have).
+However, what you’ve purchased in the case of buying insurance is very precisely known, namely, a legally binding promise from the insurance company that it will cover a certain expense or pay out a certain amount in case a particular risk materializes.
+This promise is defined with the utmost amount of precision: You know how much the insurance company will payout, under what circumstances, and over what time period the promise to pay will remain active.

-Once one understands that gharar arises not when the benefit of sale is unknown but rather when the object of sale is unknown and that the object of sale in insurance is an amount of protection and not an amount of money, it’s immediately apparent that insurance does not involve any gharar.
+Once one understands that Gharar arises not when the benefit of sale is unknown but rather when the object of sale is unknown and that the object of sale in insurance is a legally binding promise and not an amount of money, it’s immediately apparent that insurance does not involve any Gharar.

-Ok, as we’ve mentioned, people don’t buy insurance to make money. they buy insurance in order to avoid financial hardship.
-Anyway, insurance companies only pay out an amount of money that is commensurate with the damages incurred and often times the insured never even touches the money that is paid out by the insurance company.
-It goes directly to the medical care provider or to the auto mechanic or whoever provided the remedial service for the event that was insured against.
+As we’ve mentioned, people don’t buy insurance to make money.
+They buy insurance in order to avoid financial hardship.
+Anyway, insurance companies only pay out an amount of money that is commensurate with the damages incurred and often the insured never even touches the money that is paid out by the insurance company; it goes directly to the medical care provider or to the auto mechanic or whoever provided the remedial service for the event that was insured against.